What does an abuse prevention order do?

-If the judge grants the order, it will normally be good for 1 year, but it may be for a shorter time.
-The order will say how long it will last, and will tell you when you need to go back to court if the plaintiff wants to renew it.
+If the judge grants the order, the order will say how long it will last, and will tell you when the next hearing will be for the court to consider further extending the order.
 You need to pay careful attention to the next hearing date, because if you miss the next hearing, it could be renewed for another year or even made permanent without you getting a chance to be heard on whether or not the order should be extended or changed.

 What if I want to change or end an abuse prevention order against me?

-If you want to change or end the order, you can come to the court that issued the order Monday through Friday, 8:30 a.m.– 4:00 p.m. to file a request that the judge make changes or end the order.
-The clerk-magistrate’s office can help you file the documents to make this request.
-A hearing will be set and the plaintiff will be given notice of the hearing.
-The court staff will tell you if they will let the plaintiff know about the hearing or if you need to send the plaintiff notice by mail and when that has to be done.
+If you want to change or end the order, you can contact the court that issued the order Monday through Friday, 8:30 a.m.– 4:30 p.m. to request that the judge make changes or end the order.
+The clerk-magistrate’s office can help you provide the necessary information to make this request.
+If a hearing is scheduled, the plaintiff will be given notice of the hearing by the court.

 Can I appeal an abuse prevention order against me?